What does the RegTool.exe file do?

 It is the process for a rouge anti-spyware program Coagmano |

 Summary: One user judges RegTool.exe to be an essential file that should not be touched.
 5 users consider it harmless.
-For this reason, 2 users have already deleted RegTool.exe. source: file.net
+For this reason, 2 users have already removed RegTool.exe. source: file.net

 How to uninstall Classic Client or RegTool Application

-To remove RegTool MFC Application from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove RegTool MFC Application from your computer, please follow the manual instructions below.

 - Click Add or remove programs.